Rdatatable/data.table/README.md

   33. List columns can be assigned to columns of `factor` type by reference.
 Closes [#936](https://github.com/Rdatatable/data.table/issues/936).
 Thanks to @richierocks for the minimal example.

+  34. After setting the `datatable.alloccol` option, creating a data.table with more than the set `truelength` resulted in error or segfault.
+This is now fixed.
+Closes [#970](https://github.com/Rdatatable/data.table/issues/970).
+Thanks to @caneff for the nice minimal example.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).